mscrm-addons.com logomscrm-addons.com logo

 Figure 3: AI Builder Dataset File One-Click-Actions

-❶ Hit the [New Single]-button and this dialog opens:
+Hit the New Single button and this dialog will open:

 Figure 4: Dialog for naming your One-Click-Actions